spyboy7711/LZ-misulation/README.md

    Inside _withdraw() first it prints value of msg.value = 1000000000000000000 . ***Which shows that value of msg.sender stays persist***

 6) Now it does an external call to sendFrom() and fail because it doesn't have sufficient eth to do an external call and pass msg.value to sendFrom(). it only prints the result of delegate-call and doesn't print the result of sendFrom() because it failed.
-   *** Another catch over here is that inside _withdraw() there is the same mechanism to set gas value as address(this).balance if msg.value < 0 which is able to bypass because the value of msg.value was persisted ***
+   ***Another catch over here is that inside _withdraw() there is the  mechanism to set gas value as address(this).balance if msg.value < 0 which is able to bypass because the value of msg.value was persisted***

 #Concution
 This shows that the mechanisum which sends gas from cintract balance if msg.value is less than 0 will fail if this two functions were called by usong burst() function